peterkuma/acraneb2-intermittency-analysis/README.md

 ===============================

-This repository contains analysis of intermittency implementation in the ACRANEB2 radiation scheme in the NWP model ALADIN/ALARO.
+This repository contains analysis of intermittency implementation in the ACRANEB2 radiation scheme in the NWP model ALADIN.

 See [peterkuma/masters-thesis](https://github.com/peterkuma/masters-thesis/)
 for details.